AUV-IITK/fourtran/hardware_layer/hardware_arduino/README.md

 # Setting up Arduino

-## Preparing your Serial Port under Linux
+## Preparing the Serial Port
-Arduino will likely connect to your Linux computer as port `/dev/ttyACM# `or `/dev/ttyUSB#` where # is a number like 0, 1, 2, etc., depending on how many other devices are connected.
+Arduino will likely connect to computer as port `/dev/ttyACM# `or `/dev/ttyUSB#` where `#` is a number like 0, 1, 2, etc., depending on how many other devices are connected.
 The easiest way to make the determination is to unplug all other USB devices, plug in your Arduino, then run the command:
 ```
 ls /dev/ttyACM*
 ```